 This will allow for you and the hiring team to more accurately assess whether you're mutually compatible.

 Pay attention to the signals that your body language and eye contact send to the hiring team.
 It’s okay to be a little nervous (and even to show it—it means you care!).
 But try to relax and be yourself.
 Let your personality shine so that the hiring team can see a bit of the "real you."
-If you have a sense of humor, use it to chuckle (appropriately, of course) or express an idea occasionally.

 A hiring manager may ask questions that seem trivial—for example, questions about a foreign country mentioned on your resume, or about pets.
 In fact, this may be an attempt to get to know you on a personal level in order to find out whether you will be someone they’d like to see in the office everyday.